 Plaice is mainly caught in bottom trawl fisheries, especially as a bycatch for undersized plaice, or even target by gill net in the eastern channel.
-Fishes around 11 cm, representing plaice juveniles (1 years old), were particularly less abundant than 2022.
-Similarly, young adults (18-22 cm) presented diminished densities compared to 2022 (Fig. 22).
+Fishes around 11 cm, representing plaice juveniles (1 years old), were particularly less abundant than 2023.
+For adults, the representation in length is similar compared to 2023 (Fig. 22).
 Plaice were present on the whole area, as well in the North Sea as the English Channel, and juveniles were mainly located along the English coast (Fig. 23).

-Figure 22 : Plaice length distribution
+Figure 21 : Plaice length distribution

-Figure 23: Plaice distribution map (biomass in kilos per haul and length class in mm)
+Figure 22 : Plaice distribution map (biomass in kilos per haul and length class in mm)